raspberrypilearning/turtley-amazing/worksheet.md

   Variables are a way of storing a value, and giving it a name.
 For instance there is a variable name `R` with a value of `255`.

 1. Run the code and see what happens.
 1. Try changing the values of the three variables, and see what happens.
-(Note - the maximum value is 255, and after this there will be no affect.)
+(Note: the maximum value is 255, and after this there will be no effect.)
 What do you think R, G and B represent?

-  You can change the value of your variables either by setting them to a new value, or by increasing and decreasing them.
+  You can change the value of your variables either by setting them to a new value, or by increasing and decreasing them?

 1. You can change the colour of the turtle as well.
 Run the code below to see what happens:

   <iframe src="https://trinket.io/embed/python/ab6732d60e" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 ### Challenge
-*Try and complete each of the challenges below.*
+Try to complete each of the challenges below.

 1. Complete the triangle above with a colour of your choice
-1. Draw a square with sides that are 4 different different shades of red
+1. Draw a square with sides which are four different different shades of red
-1. Draw a cross made of 4 different colours
+1. Draw a cross made of four different colours

 ## Repetition